aau-claaudia/aicloud-docs/docs/slurm.md

 `squeue` can show many other details about jobs as well.
 Run `man squeue` to see detailed documentation on how to do this.

+## Using a specific type of GPU {#specific-gpu}

+In some cases your work requires a specific type of GPU.
+It could be, for example, that you need at least 20 GB of GPU RAM available.
+In that case at T4 GPU does not meet the requirement.
+It could also be that you know that an A10 GPU would be sufficient for your job, so there is no need to allocate an A40 GPU to it.

+In cases like these, you can specify a specific type of GPU to allocate to your job.
+This is done by adding a GPU type *label* to the "--gres" option to the `sbatch` or `srun` commands.

+???+ example

+        sbatch --gres=gpu:a10:1 my_job_script.sh

+    The `--gres` option lets you specify the type of GPU(s) to allocate to your job.
+In this example, the specification "gpu:a10:1" means that you are asking for 1 A10 GPU.

+	If you merely use "--gres=gpu:1" you will be allocated an arbitrary available GPU in the cluster.

+Please see the [overview table](introduction.md#overview) in Introduction for the types of GPU that you can specify with this option.
+For an NVIDIA T4 GPU, the corresponding label for the "--gres" option is "t4", so the name of the GPU type in lower-case letters.

 ## Running longer jobs {#requeueing}

 In some cases, you need to run jobs that take longer than the 24 hours